-- Lectures at local schools, and colleges - Discussion forums at local community centres - Presentations to local clubs (e.g. Chambers of Commerce, Canadian Club of Toronto, Empire Club of Canada, Economic Club of Canada, Toronto Region Board of Trade) - Special ceremonies
+- Presentations to local clubs (e.g. Rotary Club, Chambers of Commerce, Canadian Club of Toronto, Canadian Club of Ottawa, Public Affairs Association of Canada, Empire Club of Canada, Toronto Region Board of Trade) - Special ceremonies at Queen's Park like Nikola Tesla Day, Budget Day, Opening of the Legislature, Canada Day, Remembrance Day, etc.

-Some of these events may be highlighted on the local MPP's website or riding newsletter.
+Some of these events may be highlighted on the local MPP's website or riding newsletters.

-Many of these online events involve different scenarios and levels of interaction.
-Sometimes it's a town hall, or a Q&A discussion.
+Many of these online events involve different scenarios and levels of interaction, like a town hall, or a Q&A discussion.